stjude-dnb-binfcore/sc-epigenie/analyses/README.md

 The following analysis modules are currently under development.
 Please check back soon for updates and stay tuned for what's coming next!

 6. `project-updates` module (description="Pipeline for summarizing results from all modules and generating project reports.", required=False)
-7. `integrating-with-scrna-seq-data` module (description="Pipeline for integrating scATAC-seq with scRNA-seq data.", required=True)
+7. `integration-with-scrna-seq-data` module (description="Pipeline for integrating scATAC-seq with scRNA-seq data.", required=True)

 ________________________________________________________________________________________